Depth to Anatomy: Organ Localization from Depth Images for Automated Patient Table Positioning in Radiology Workflow: Experiments and Results

 \subsection{Training and evaluation details}

-We train our model in a multi-label segmentation setting, applying a sigmoid activation function at the final layer to independently predict the presence of each anatomical structure.
-The loss function is a weighted sum of Dice loss and binary cross-entropy loss, with both components equally weighted at 0.5.
+We train our model in a multi-label segmentation setting, where the network outputs a separate channel for each of the 41 anatomical structures.
+During training, a sigmoid activation is applied channel-wise to compute a combined Dice and binary cross-entropy loss, with both components equally weighted at 0.5.
 To enhance the model's robustness to anatomical variability and patient positioning, we apply data augmentations including random shifts, scaling, and rotations during training.
 This encourages the model to generalize across a broader range of spatial configurations.
 Training is performed using the Adam optimizer with an initial learning rate of 0.001.
 We apply a linear warm-up strategy over the first 1,000 training steps to stabilize early training, followed by cosine annealing to gradually reduce the learning rate to zero over the remaining steps.
 We use a batch size of 8, and training is carried out for 15,000 steps in total.
 To further improve robustness and reduce prediction noise during evaluation, we apply a post-processing step based on connected component analysis.
 This removes small, isolated predictions that are spatially distant from the main predicted regions, thereby reducing the likelihood of large errors caused by spurious or misclassified voxels.